personam-solis/markdown-docs/Docker.md

 <br>

 ### **What is Docker?**
 Docker is a platform that enables fast software development by creating a repeatable process called "Build, Ship, Run".
+Docker uses a service daemon that is "always running" to monitor the health and the configuration of the entire environment including volumes and networks.
+The daemon that is ran is called the **Docker Engine** and is installed alongside **containerd.io**.
 Docker creates a universal packaging to bundle applications dependencies within a container to allow for the Docker Engine to run that application on almost any host.

 Docker primary Innovations for development: